Quick Links

 PE Days

-In Year 1, PE is taught on a Monday and Friday.
+In Year 1 Ivy, PE is taught on a Tuesday and Friday.

 Please send your child to school wearing their PE kit.